ory/docs/docs/kratos/self-service/flows/user-login.md

 title: Login User Flow
 ---

-ORY Kratos supports two authentication flows:
+ORY Kratos supports two login flows:

 - Browser-based (easy): This flow works for all applications running on top of a browser.
 Websites, single-page apps, Cordova/Ionic, and so on.
 - API-based (advanced): This flow works for native applications like iOS (Swift), Android (Java), Microsoft (.NET), React Native, Electron, and others.

-## User Login for Browser Applications
+## Self-Service User Login for Browser Applications

 ORY Kratos supports browser applications that run on server-side (e.g. Java, NodeJS, PHP) as well as client-side (e.g. JQuery, ReactJS, AngularJS, ...).